Marsfield IV - Fine Abstract Contemporary Artwork 16x12in

 Artist Mark Hellbusch

-Series Mars Field
+Series Field of Mars

 Medium Experiment with leftover paint on canvas